The Subway (song): Promotion

 Roan premiered "The Subway" live for the first time during her set at the Governors Ball Music Festival 2024, held at Flushing Meadows–Corona Park.
 The performance attracted attention for Roan's costume, in which she dressed as a New York taxi.
 Following the show, she changed her Instagram profile picture to the Subway logo.
 Roan later performed the song during select dates of her Midwest Princess Tour, including shows in Norfolk and Columbia, as well as at her Lollapalooza 2024 set.

 Advertisements for some kind of release on August 1, 2025, started being spotted in New York City c.
 July 23; later that day, a preview of the song was released on YouTube and a teaser for the music video was shared on social media.
 On July 28, the release date was set for July 31.
 On July 30, the music video was announced for release on August 1.

 Critical reception

 "The Subway" has garnered acclaim from music critics.
 Shaad D'Souza of Pitchfork praised Roan as "one of pop's most distinctive writers", writing that the song "sounds totally fresh" despite having a "familiarity".
 D'Souza describes this combination of "familiarity and novelty" as being "Roan's real magic trick".
-Paolo Ragusa of Consequence also praised Roan's song writing, saying that "The Subway" traces "the sting of a breakup with more passionate, majestic songwriting".
+Paolo Ragusa of Consequence also praised Roan's songwriting, saying that "The Subway" traces "the sting of a breakup with more passionate, majestic songwriting".
 Ragusa notes that the song has more "subtlety" than is typical of Roan's music.
 David Renshaw of The Fader similarly wrote that Roan "puts feeling ahead of the exuberance of her biggest hits".

+Several publications reported that, following the song’s release, tourism interest in the Canadian province of Saskatchewan surged.
+The province saw its first increase in U.S. Google Trends searches in two years, and its tourism board recorded over 50,000 combined social media and webpage interactions as of August 2025.
+Roan vowed to perform in Saskatchewan, and Tourism Saskatchewan CEO Jonathan Potts explained that typically generating this level of publicity would cost "the better part of our budget".